2017 CONSERVATION DAY

 Challenges and Conflicts in Building Conservation

-Our annual Conservation Day was held on Wednesday 23rd November 2016 at The Chantry House, Henley on Thames, a beautiful Grade I medieval timber framed building.
-The day comprised of a series of informative and thought-provoking presentations by distinguished specialists in their fields.
+Our annual Conservation Day was held on Wednesday 22nd November 2017 at The Chantry House, Henley on Thames, a beautiful Grade I medieval timber framed building.
+Oxley Conservation is currently celebrating its 20th anniversary.

-The day was well received with positive feedback for an excellent, very well run and informative day.
+The day was well received with positive feedback for a very well run and informative day.

 Please contact us on 01491 414191 or email@example.com if you would like further information about our next course.